You can now add and configure table visualizations in your Stories!

 You can set a sort order precedence by sorting on more than one column on your table.

-Once you set your first column sort, you can easily set additional by hitting “Ctrl” on your key (or “Cmd” on Macs) and click the column headers.
+Once you set your first column sort, you can easily set additional sorts by hitting “Ctrl” on your key (or “Cmd” on Macs) and clicking the column headers.

 The sort order is numbered on each sorted column header.